iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 - Any vulnerabilities on the proxy server that also compromise the application.

 A straightforward solution to this would be to disable the `OPTIONS` method on the proxy server used by the application, as well as both the `TRACK` and `TRACE` methods [@zaproxy2024].
 Furthermore, web and application servers should implement custom error pages to prevent fingerprinting, so server error information is not leaked to the attacker for profiling purposes [@zaproxy2024].

-#### 2.3.2.3 Application error disclosure

-> CWE-200: Exposure of Sensitive Information to an Unauthorized Actor [@4cwe2023]
->
-> Risk level: LOW
->
-> Number of instances: 2

-Any pages that contain too verbose of an error message may potentially contain information such as file location or server software information that the attacker could use to profile the application resources with [@2zaproxy2024].
-However, it is important to note that this vulnerability can also be a false positive – if the error message is found inside a documentation page for example.
-Such information such as API key credentials, resource location, internal web server configurations, or user data is at risk [@scanrepeat2024].

-Like in [Section A, 2.3.2.2 Proxy disclosure](#2322-proxy-disclosure), implementing generic, custom error pages minimises the information available for the attacker on the client side, but verbose error logging on the server side for the developer [@scanrepeat2024].
-This allows error references to still be available, without exposing any sensitive information.

-#### 2.3.2.4 Permissions Policy Header not set

-> CWE-693: Protection Mechanism Failure [@7cwe2023]
->
-> Risk level: LOW
->
-> Number of instances: 2

-The Permissions Policy Header, similar to the Content Security Policy Header from [Section A, 2.3.2.1](#2321-content-security-policy-csp-header-not-set), is another added layer of security that governs the restriction from unauthorised access or usage of browser and client features, such as camera, microphone, full screen, and location [@3zapproxy2024].
-The policy header details user privacy by limiting the set of client device features that web resources can use via a standard set of HTTP headers that website owners can use to limit access [@3zapproxy2024].

-To fix this, the internet-facing components (web server, application server, load balancer, etc.) should have a Permissions Policy Header configured with secure settings.
-The `directive` setting governs what client feature is enabled, and the `allowlist` setting either permits or denies access [@mdn2024].

-#### 2.3.2.5 Strict-Transport-Security Header not set

-> CWE-319: Cleartext Transmission of Sensitive Information [@4cwe2024]
->
-> Risk level: LOW
->
-> Number of instances: 4

-Another security header similar to the previous two ([2.3.2.1 Content Security Policy (CSP) Header](#2321-content-security-policy-csp-header-not-set) and [2.3.2.4 Permissions Policy Header](#2324-permissions-policy-header-not-set)) is a security layer that informs browsers (and complying user agents) that HTTPS site access should be reinforced, and any future HTTP connection attempts are to be converted to HTTPS [@2mdn2024].
-However, if this is not set, any visitors to the website can initially communicate with the unencrypted HTTP version before redirection to HTTP occurs.
-This creates a small window of opportunity for man-in-the-middle attacks whereby users could potentially be redirected to a malicious replica of the website instead of the secure original version [@2mdn2024].

-The application's web server and the load balancer will need to be configured to enforce a Strict-Transport-Security Header in any HTTP responses they make.

 # 3 Section B: Software automation